Mathematics 320 (4 credit hours)

 These quizzes will be graded on a four-point scale: one point for your name, four points for the correct answer, and two or three for a partially correct answer.
 If you are late, you will get a one.
 If you cheat, you may get a zero or negative score.

-Quizzes will usually be returned the next class meeting.
+Quizzes and tests will usually be returned the next class meeting.
 Those that are not picked up will be tossed out a week later.

 |The University of Tennessee provides reasonable accommodations (academic adjustments and auxiliary aids) to ensure equal access to educational content and university programs for students with disabilities.
 Students who are eligible for and who request accommodations through the Disability Services office must provide instructors with a letter of accommodation.
 The Disability Services office is located in the Student Success Center, 203 Clement Hall, (731) 881-7605.|